 Introduction

 Dainin Katagiri Roshi was one of the prominent Zen masters who brought Soto Zen Buddhism from Japan to the United States.
 (Roshi is an honorific meaning distinguished elder teacher.)
 Audio recordings of many of his talks are made available online by Minnesota Zen Meditation Center.
-But since Katagiri Roshi was a non-native English speaker, and the audio files vary in quality, he can be difficult to understand.
-On this website, I carefully transcribe these talks, as an aid to understanding them.
+But since Katagiri Roshi was a non-native English speaker, he can be difficult to understand.
+On this website, I carefully transcribe these talks as an aid to understanding them.
 You can read these transcripts on their own, or, ideally, follow along while listening to the recordings, which are referenced at the top of each talk.

 On close listening, it becomes apparent that Katagiri Roshi frequently backed up and corrected his choice of English words and grammar as he spoke.
 I attempt to apply his own in-stream self-corrections in a style of intelligent transcription.
 My intent is to stay as true as possible to Katagiri Roshi’s actual, complete words, while also honoring what he was intending to say.
 This generally has the effect of smoothing out the grammar a bit, making the talks easier to read and understand.
 Each talk requires multiple listens over many hours to carefully transcribe in this way.
-That said, these transcripts are always in the process of being refined.
-This is an ongoing work.
+That said, please be aware this entire transcript archive is an ongoing work in progress.
+No transcript here is every completely finished – the corrections just get smaller and less frequent.
+(Hopefully.)

 – Kikan Michael Howard